 The emergence of Flow Metrics, presented in Dr. Mik Kersten’s the Flow Framework™, arrives at a crucial time.
 While the need to deliver more value from software is well-documented, there has been no real form of measurement that can tell organizations if their transformational efforts are working — until now.
-The four Flow Metrics—Velocity, Efficiency, Time and Load —provides business and IT executives with a window into the enigmatic world of software delivery.
+The Flow Metrics—Velocity, Efficiency, Time, Load and Distribution—provides business and IT leadership with a window into the enigmatic world of software delivery.
 These business-centric metrics provide a common language to make collaborative decisions to accelerate the value delivery of an enterprise’s software portfolio.
 Together, they can be used to guide your IT organization’s journey from a product-oriented cost centre to a profit-generating product operating model.

 Why Flow Metrics?